beckpull/tech-blog/README.md

 * Huge thank you to my friend [@NathaliaReyes](https://github.com/nathaliareyes) for all of your help, support, and collaboration through this project ✨

 #### Disclaimer:
-> I utilized several articles from sources such as (but not limited to) Stack Overflow, W3Schools, and MDN Web Docs **as references** for the javascript code attached.
+> I utilized several articles from sources such as (but not limited to) Stack Overflow, W3Schools, and MDN Web Docs, as well as classwork example code from the University of Denver **as references** for the javascript code attached.
 >
 **All of the utilized information has been altered in order to fit this project.
 This repository contains _solely_ my own work.**
 <p align="right">(<a href="#readme-top">back to top</a>)</p>